co-analysis/govukhugo-r/README.md

 ---
 ```

-section should be the sub-folder of the content directory that you want `build_govuk_hugo()` to render the Rmd file into.
+`section` should be the sub-folder of the content directory that you want `build_govuk_hugo()` to render the Rmd file into.

+More detailed documentation on working with R Markdown files is provided in the cross-package `govuk-hugo` [documentation](https://co-analysis.github.io/govuk-hugo-demo/section/rmarkdown/), along with tests of [static] and interactive R Markdown files.